sinnfeinn/nkshoe/README.md

 1.)
 Install Arduino IDE and follow the instructions to setup the esp32 feather board: https://learn.adafruit.com/adafruit-huzzah32-esp32-feather/using-with-arduino-ide
 </br>
 2.)
-Install all the required libraries from above (Software/ESP32)
+Install all the required libraries from above.
+(Software/ESP32)
 </br>
 3.)
 Change the Wifi Credentials to your home wifi.
 </br>